HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 An good high street store will stock a variety of well treated seasonal houseplants at inexpensive prices.
 However in our experience, in most department stores the plants are not the main focus of the shop, i.e. it might specialise in clothing or food and the plants are just an after thought or "add on" at the tills.

-Therefore regrettably most plants in these places are not well looked after and dead or diseased plants are quite common.
+Therefore regrettably most plants in these places are not well looked after and pest infested or diseased plants are quite common.
 If you're looking for a particular plant this may not be the best place to start your search, however you could still find a good deal.

 • Convenient way to buy.